nortikin/sverchok/docs/nodes/list_mutators/multi_cache.rst

 ------

 - **Data** - data to store
 - **In Bucket** - bucket to store input data.
-If multiple values are given the Data will be splitted among the defined buckets
+If multiple values are given the Data will be split among the defined buckets
 - **Out Bucket** - bucket to output data from

 Options